 Not every technique will resonate with every person, so don’t worry if there’s something that doesn’t work for you in the sections above.
 It’s most important to listen to your instincts.

 There’s still so much more to know about the third eye!
 Which of the exercises or techniques above would you like to try the most?
 Do you have a favorite meditation or visualization practice that you’d like to share?
-Let us know or share your own research in the comments below!
+If so, I would love to hear from you!